London Charterhouse: Priory

 In 1348, Walter Manny rented 13 acre of land in Spital Croft, north of Long Lane, from the Master and Brethren of St Bartholomew's Hospital for a graveyard and plague pit for victims of the Black Death.
-A chapel and hermitage were constructed, renamed New Church Haw; but in 1371 this land was granted for the foundation of a Carthusian monastery under the name of "The House of the Salutation of the Mother of God" In English, a Carthusian monastery is called a "Charterhouse" (derived from the Grande Chartreuse, the original monastery of the order), and thus the Carthusian monastery in London was referred to as the "London Charterhouse."
+A chapel and hermitage were constructed, renamed New Church Haw; in 1371, however, this land was granted for the foundation of a Carthusian monastery under called "The House of the Salutation of the Mother of God".
+In English, a Carthusian monastery is called a "Charterhouse" (derived from the Grande Chartreuse, the original monastery of the order), and thus the Carthusian monastery in London was referred to as the "London Charterhouse."
 As per Carthusian custom, the twenty-five monks each had their own small building and garden.
 Thomas More came to the monastery for spiritual recuperation.

 The monastery was closed in 1537, in the Dissolution of the Monasteries during the English Reformation.
-As they resisted Henry VIII's claim to be Head of the Church, the members of the community were treated harshly: the Prior, John Houghton was hanged, drawn and quartered at Tyburn and ten monks were taken to the nearby Newgate Prison; nine of these men were starved to death and the tenth was executed three years later at Tower Hill.
+As they refused to affirm Henry VIII's claim to be Head of the Church, the members of the community were treated harshly.
+The Prior, John Houghton was hanged, drawn and quartered at Tyburn, and ten monks were taken to the nearby Newgate Prison.
+Nine of these men were starved to death, and the tenth was executed three years later at Tower Hill.
 They constitute the group known as the Carthusian Martyrs of London.

 Tudor mansion

 For several years after the dissolution of the priory, members of the Bassano family of instrument makers were amongst the tenants of the former monks' cells, whilst Henry VIII stored hunting equipment in the church.
 In 1545, the entire site was bought by Sir Edward (later Lord) North (c.
 1496–1564), who transformed the complex into a luxurious mansion house.
 North demolished the church and built the Great Hall and adjoining Great Chamber.
-In 1558, during North's occupancy, Queen Elizabeth I used the house during the preparations for her coronation.
+In 1558, during North's occupancy, Elizabeth I used the house during the preparations for her coronation.

 Following North's death, the property was purchased by Thomas Howard, 4th Duke of Norfolk, who renamed it Howard House.
 In 1570, following his imprisonment in the Tower of London for scheming to marry Mary, Queen of Scots, Norfolk was placed under house arrest at the Charterhouse.
 He occupied his time by embellishing the house, and built a long terrace in the garden (which survives as the "Norfolk Cloister") leading to a tennis court.
 In 1571, Norfolk's involvement in the Ridolfi plot was exposed after a ciphered letter from Mary was discovered under a doormat in the house; he was executed the following year.

 The property passed to Norfolk's son, Thomas Howard, 1st Earl of Suffolk.
-During his occupancy, James I held court there on his first entrance into London in 1603.
+During his occupancy, James I held court there for three days on his first entrance into London in 1603.